 All new building projects must go through an organisation and planning phase.

-The first building material applied to any construction project is typically the foundation.
+The first building material utilised for any construction project is typically in the foundations.

-Commonly called slabs or foundations; there are two main types of slabs in existence: conventional slabs and waffle pod slabs.
+Commonly called slabs or foundations; there are two main types of slabs, the conventional slab and a waffle pod slab.

-Both slab types offer distinct benefits related to building security, ease of set-up, durability, etc.
+Both slab types offer distinct benefits related to building stability, ease of construction, suitability to site conditions etc.

-Below we’ll going to give you a detailed breakdown of how to go about deciding on which slab is suitable for your next building project.
+Factors to be considered when deciding which slab design is suitable for your next project.

-Waffle pod slabs are relatively new; however, they are very innovative for the commercial and residential building industry.
+Waffle pod slabs are relatively new, however, they are used in both commercial and residential buildings.

-The main benefit of using waffle pod slabs is that they are drastically cheaper than traditional raft slabs.
+The main benefit of using waffle pod slabs is that they are considerably more economical than traditional raft slabs.

 Waffle pod slabs use foam void formers to create the volume required for the ground slab.

 Conventional raft slabs, on the other hand, create the slab entirely from concrete and reinforced steel.